 - Anger management issues

 Most people with clearly defined behavioral and emotional concerns tend to reap the benefits of CBT.
-If any of the above issues resonate with you, I encourage you to try contact me today.
+If any of the above issues resonate with you, we encourage you to read about our team and contact us today.

-With CBT, you’ll be able to adjust the thoughts that directly influence your emotions and behavior.
-This adjustment process is referred to as cognitive reconstructing, which happens through different CBT techniques.
+With cognitive reconstructing, you’ll be able to adjust the thoughts that directly influence your emotions and behavior.

 - Challenging beliefs